5afe/safe-core-protocol-specs/modules/README.md

      * @notice A view function that the Manager will call when an account has enabled this contract as a function handler in the Manager for function isSignatureValid(bytes32,bytes)
      * @param account Address of the account whose signature validator is to be used
      * @param sender Address requesting signature validation
-     * @param data Calldata containing the function selector, signature hash, domain separator, type hash, encoded data and payload forwarded by the Manager
+     * @param data Calldata containing the function selector, hash of signed data, domain separator, type hash, encoded data and payload forwarded by the Manager
-     *              Arbitrary data containing the following layout:
+     *              Arbitrary data containing the following layout in case of EIP-712 typed data is signed:
      *              Layout of the data:
      *                  0x00 to 0x04: 4 bytes function selector i.e. bytes4(keccak256("isValidSignature(bytes32,bytes)") (= 0x1626ba7e)
-     *                  0x04 to 0x24: dataHash
+     *                  0x04 to 0x24: 32 bytes hash of signed data
+     *                  0x24 to end: encoded data containing the following:
-     *                  0x24 to 0x28: 4 bytes selector
+     *                      - 4 bytes of selector
-     *                  0x28 to 0x48: domainSeparator
+     *                      - 32 bytes of domainSeparator
-     *                  0x48 to 0x68: typeHash
+     *                      - 32 bytes of typeHash
-     *                  0x68 to 0x88: encodeData length
-     *                  0x88 to <0x88 + encodeData length>: encodeData
-     *                  <0x88 + encodeData length> to <0x88 + encodeData length> + 0x20 : signature length
-     *                  <0x88 + encodeData length> + 0x20 to <0x88 + encodeData length> + 0x20 + signature length: signature
-     */
+     *                      - arbitrary length bytes of containing encodeData
+     *                      - arbitrary length bytes of containing signatures */
     function handle(
         address account,